 Tripoli Road directions

-The drive runs from a town of Woodstock in Grafton County to the Waterville Valley.
-The road is 13.4 mi (21.6 km) long with no steep sections, even though it climbs up towards the Thornton Gap.
+The drive runs from the town of Woodstock in Grafton County to the Waterville Valley.
+It is 13.4 mi (21.6 km) long with no steep sections, even though it climbs up towards the Thornton Gap.
 The latter is a pass in the White Mountains with an elevation of 1,519 ft (462 m) above sea level.

-The road closes in winter.
-The best time to visit is during the roadside camping season that runs from mid-May to October.
-You can set up a camp and spend there as much time as you want.
-The only thing you have to do it to pay fees.
+To enter the territory, you need to buy an entrance pass.
 The rates are set per vehicle and vary depending on the weekday.
-Thus, on for a mid-week period, you’ll pay around $20, and for weekends—$25.
+Thus, for a mid-week period, you’ll pay around $20, and for weekends—$25.
 After covering the fees, feel free to organize your camp, chop wood, make bonfires, and enjoy the tranquility of the White Mountains.

 Where to find a Tripoli Road camping map?

 The camping map of Tripoli Road can be found on USDA official website

 How much does it cost to park a car on Tripoli Road?

 The parking fee on Tripoli Road is from 20$ to 30$ depending on a day of the year

 Is Tripoli Road open for visitors now?

 To check the road status please visit White Mountain National Forest official Facebook page.